raspberrypilearning/scratch-cat-goes-skiing/en/step_8.md

 title: Scratch goes skiing challenges
 ---

-Ideas:
 1. Create a better background
+1. Make it harder or easier by changing the speed of the obstacles
 1. Add a 2nd and 3rd obstacle
 1. Add a set of gates that the skier scores extra points for going through
-1. Make it harder by increasing the speed of obstacles
 1. Add sounds, perhaps a crash when an obstacle is hit

 --- /collapse ---

---- challenge ---

 --- /challenge ---